Ghana,

 Once you have obtained your child’s birth certificate, you can apply for his/her social security card.
 Here is a helpful link regarding obtaining a social security card: https://www.ssa.gov/forms/ss-5fs.pdf

 Your child’s social security card number will be necessary for eligibility for the adoption tax credit.
 Tax benefits for adoption include both a tax credit for qualified adoption expenses paid to adopt an eligible child and an exclusion from income for employer-provided adoption assistance.
 The credit is nonrefundable, which means it's limited to your tax liability for the year.
 However, any credit in excess of your tax liability may be carried forward for up to five years.
-The maximum amount (dollar limit) for 2021 is $14,440 per child if the family has a combined annual income of less than $250,000.
+For 2024, the adoption tax credit is fully available in the amount of $16,810 if your modified adjusted gross income is equal to or less than $252,150.

 Post adoption requirements for Ghana: